google/python-fire/doc/guide.md

 cat dog upper elephant
 ```

-You can change the separator with the `--sparator` flag.
+You can change the separator with the `--separator` flag.
 Flags are always
 separated from your Fire command by an isolated `--`.
 Here's an example where we
 change the separator.